Madour/NasNas/readme.md

 - ***Core*** and ***Data*** are the only non optional modules.
 They are needed to create a NasNas application.
 They contain core classes and data needed by the framework.
 - ***Reslib*** contains the resource manager and resource loader.
 It handles resource loading and accessing in a very elegant way.
-This module is optional, you can use your own resource manager and loader if you have specific needs.
 - ***ECS*** contains the BaseEntity and Components classes.
-You can add Components to your BaseEntity derived classes to add more functionalities to them, like graphics, physics, collider, inputs.
+Add Components to BaseEntity derived classes to add more functionalities to them, like graphics, physics, collider, inputs...
+Or create and add your own customized components.
 - ***Tilemapping*** is a Tiled Map loader (.tmx).
 It seamlessly integrates with NasNas and speeds up development for tile based games.
+- ***UI*** contains the User Interface utilities.
+(WIP)
 - More modules will be developed in the future !

 #